nickmonad/bips.dev/web/content/85/index.md

 scheme such as BIP39).

-For each application that requires its own wallet, a unique private key is derived from the BIP32 master root key using fully hardened derivation path.
+For each application that requires its own wallet, a unique private key is derived from the BIP32 master root key using a fully hardened derivation path.
 The resulting private key (k) is then processed with HMAC-SHA512, where the key is "bip-entropy-from-k", and the message payload is the private key k:
 `HMAC-SHA512(key="bip-entropy-from-k", msg=k)`.
 The result produces 512
 bits of entropy.
-Each application SHOULD use up to the required number of bits necessary for their operation truncating the rest
+Each application SHOULD use up to the required number of bits necessary for their operation truncating the rest.

 The HMAC-SHA512 function is specified in [RFC 4231](http://tools.ietf.org/html/rfc4231).